joharkhan99/hmpl/README.md

 Using HMPL, you can multiply reduce the size of the application bundle.
 Full customization of the request based on the modern `fetch` standard, as well as support for all the functionality necessary for modern work in applications (request indicator, sending by event, automatic generation of `body` for the `form`, caching) and the syntax of the object in the markup, which requires a minimum number of characters, will help to build interaction with the server and client as efficiently as possible.

-Also, the template language can serve as an excellent alternative to such popular tools as HTMX and Alpine.js.
+Also, HMPL can serve as an excellent alternative to such popular tools as HTMX and Alpine.js.
 ## Features

 - **Customizable**: Send a custom request to the server when receiving the UI